 If you are getting on in years it can be a costly problem for relatives to have to deal with after you have gone and the general rule is that the shorter the lease the higher the price.

-Provided you have owned the house or bungalow for more than 2 years or if dealing with a deceased estate provided the deceased had owned the house more than 2 years then you probably have the right to buy the freehold and this is a great advantage to you provided you know how to use the leasehold reform system and also how to deal with a freeholder who might not be so keen for you to take his freehold off him.
+Provided you have owned the property for 2 years or if dealing with a deceased estate provided the deceased had owned the house more than 2 years then you probably have the right to buy the freehold and this is a great advantage to you provided you know how to use the leasehold reform system and also how to deal with a freeholder who might not be so keen for you to take his freehold off him.

 With houses or bungalows we usually never advise people to extend their lease - just go for the freehold every time.
 It makes most sense.
 Be rid of your lease once and for all AND add value to your home at the same time!

 With flats and maisonettes we advise clients to have 90 years added on to the end of the current lease paying a peppercorn ground rent - if demanded.
 Be wary of freeholders who want to sell you a new lease with regular increases in their ground rent.

 Leasehold property has been in the news and not for good reason as people in Ellesmere Port have houses they cannot sell!
 They have leases which contain ground rents that increase over time!